jnsebgosselin/gwhat/docs/create_project.rst

     :alt: alternate text
     :figclass: align-center

-    Example of a :file:`project folder` files and folders organization.
+    Example of a project folder files organization.

-The file with the :file:`.gwt` extension is a binary file where are saved the metadata related to the project (e.g. project title, author, creation date, etc.), but is also where are saved input and output data related to the plotting and interpretation of hydrographs, including the estimation of recharge.
+The file with the :file:`gwt` extension is a binary file where are saved the metadata related to the project (e.g. project title, author, creation date, etc.).
+It is also where are saved all the input and output data related to the plotting and interpretation of hydrographs, including the estimation of recharge.

-The file with the :file:`lst` extension correspond to a list of weather stations from the Canadian Daily Climate Database (CDCD) that were created by the user with the availabel tools provided in GWHAT.
+The file with the :file:`lst` extension corresponds to a list of weather stations from the Canadian Daily Climate Database (CDCD) that were created with the tools presented in :numref:`chap_dwnld_weather` .

-The file :file:`waterlvl_manual_measurements.xls` contains all the manual water-level measurements from field visits.
+The file :file:`waterlvl_manual_measurements.xls` contains the manual water-level measurements from field visits.

 .. _def_meteo_folder: